huynhtruc0309/ITMA/README.md

-# Image Retrieval with Text Feedback based on Transformer Deep Model (ITMA)
+# Image Retrieval with Text Feedback based on Transformer Deep Model
 This is the code for the paper:

 **<a href="https://arxiv.org/abs/1812.07119">Image Retrieval with Text Feedback based on Transformer Deep Model